 The School entered into a management agreement, commencing on July 1, 2009, with a management company (the "Company").
-The original agreement was for a term of four years commencing with the 2009-2010 school year.
-The term of the agreement has been extended to June 30, 2019.
+The original agreement was for a term of three years commencing with the 2009-2010 school year.
+The agreement has been amended three times and the term extended for a total of six years.
+The current contract terminates the earlier of June 30, 2018 or the termination date of the charter if the district chooses to terminate it.
+The contract can be extended past June 30, 2018 by the Charterholder Board.

 The Company will manage and operate the School during the term of the agreement.
-The management fee shall be paid consistent with the approved annual budget and the scheduled fees per contract.
-The fee is subject to a yearly adjustment based on the percentage change of the state funding per student allocation from the previous school year's allocation.
-Current year management fees charged to operations totaled \$241,682.
+The Company shall be paid consistent with the approved annual budget and the scheduled fee per the contract.
+The fee is subject to a yearly adjustment based on the percentage change of the state funding per student allocation from the previous school year allocation.
+Current year management fees charged to operations totaled \$804,637.